-We held whiteboarding and brainstorming sessions to come up with ideas addressing roadblocks observed during interviews.
+I also led whiteboarding and brainstorming sessions to come up with ideas addressing the user roadblocks observed from the research.

-We took all of the learnings and the best of the prototypes to define our product approach with a narrowed goal
+We took all of the learnings, the best of the prototypes, and rough engineering estimates into account in order to define our approach for the FTUE product update:

 The first goal of new developers is to experiment with Pantheon's workflow to learn how it can help them.
 To help developers meet this goal faster, we should communicate to first time users how Pantheon can solve current workflow challenges and suggest actions for users to take, so that they can make progress in solving their challenges.

 The product goal led into a final design pass followed by implementation, resulting in these product updates.

 This screen was made in collaboration with designer Nathan Lee

 Give users a set of entry points to choose from

 Rather than throw new developers into the deep end of the main dashboard, they land on this new welcome screen immediately after creating an account, containing a limited set of starting actions from which to choose from.
 These actions also highlight product benefits in our users' own words.

 Existing design was updated with new copy rooted in user concerns

 We updated only the copy on the existing "Choose CMS" set up screen to communicate the benefits the developer will receive by running a CMS on Pantheon vs. other hosting services or even rolling their own.
 (Updating the implementation of this screen was out of scope given the project timeline).